An expensive way to improve listening skills

 Use Existing or Custom Flashcard Sets

 Even though the FluentU translator is a helpful tool, the flashcards don’t really stand out when compared to other language apps.
 I was underwhelmed by the Spanish flashcards, mainly because there weren’t a lot of different sets to choose from.
-With Spanish being a common language, I assumed there would be a large amount of flashcards, but there weren’t.
+With Spanish being a common language, I assumed there would be a larger amount of flashcards, but there weren’t.

 There were some interesting ones at least, like Spanish idioms and Business Spanish vocabulary.
 Overall, I didn’t find them very helpful.
 It’s important to note that the amount of flashcard sets varies a lot by language (Chinese has a lot, for example).